-- 1. Any member of the jury who is affected before, during or after a competition by any offence or violence of any kind on the part of a skater or another member of delegations, may immediately inform the Chief Referee who shall seize the Disciplinary Commission selected by the Speed Technical Commission (STC). - 2.
+- 1. Any member of the jury who is affected before, during or after a competition by any offence or violence of any kind on the part of a skater or another member of delegations, may immediately inform the Chief Judge who shall seize the Disciplinary Commission. - 2.
 Any WORLD SKATE official who is affected during an official event is in power to seize Disciplinary commission